pdstat/hqli/README.md

 ## Other attack vectors

 Thanks to HQL's `function()` support, you can also try to detect the database vendor and version (see the `--detect-db` flag), and potentially exploit further via SQL functions.
 Here are some examples I've discovered across the different DBs supported by this project:

+**Note: A number of these examples assumes that the database user has sufficient privileges to execute the functions.
+Which as we know can sometimes be the case in misconfigured systems.**

 ### MySQL/MariaDB